 The Animal Humane Society's Animal Ambassadors are volunteers who, along with their pets, provide animal-assisted therapy and activities to people throughout the Twin Cities metro area of Minnesota.
 Through visits with schools, community organization, residents in nursing homes, hospitals, and other facilities, these unique volunteers bring comfort, learning, and fun to the people they reach.

-In addition to regular therapy visiting, the Animal Ambassadors group meets quarterly for social time and learning opportunities.
+In addition to regular therapy visiting, the Animal Ambassadors group meets for social time and learning opportunities.

 Contact the Animal Ambassadors Coordinator at AHS for more information about this program by email or calling (763) 432-4847.

 Animal-Assisted Therapy: Not Just For Dogs: When many people hear the phrase "animal-assisted therapy," they immediately think of therapy dogs.
 But therapy work isn't just for dogs - domestic animals of almost any kind can be therapy animals, including dogs, cats, guinea pigs, rabbits, horses, and more!

 To become an Animal Ambassador, you must complete the following steps (Minnesota residents only):

 If you'd like to know more about animal-assisted therapy, join us for an upcoming Intro to Therapy Animals Class